| |

 The symptoms described there are different, but the cure is right.

-USB drive not working stable |
+USB drive not working stable

 Cheap USB extension cables may cause problems too.
 The thinner and longer the higher the risk for problems.
 The plugs wear out in time.

 USB ports on front of the computer are more problematic because the USB is leaded by a cable thru the computer case which is full of interferences.
-Furthermore the port a mechanically stressed, so the usually fail sooner or later.
+Furthermore the port a mechanically stressed, so they usually fail sooner or later.

-Other attached USB devices may interfere, usually such ones that don't use a default Windows driver and which permanently transfer data, such as web cams.
+Other attached USB devices may interfere, usually such ones that don't use a default Windows driver and which permanently transfer data, such as cheap web cams.

 Cheap USB hubs die slowly.
 First symptoms are disappearing devices and communication freezes.

-Another try is a complete USB device clearing by Microsoft
+Another try is a complete USB device clearing by means of Microsoft DEVCON and the RenewUSB.bat from http://www.robvanderwoude.com/devcon.html

 A cleanup can be done manually too.
 Put the following two lines into Notepad and save them as DevManager.CMD: